OpenMDAO/dymos/dymos/docs/feature_reference/transcriptions/radau-pseudospectral.rst

 With the control values known at all nodes in the grid, we can form a Lagrange interpolation polynomial to compute the derivatives of the control at all nodes.
 This allows us to use control rates as inputs to the ODE.
-In |project| the first and second derivatives of the controls are automatically computed.
+In Dymos the first and second derivatives of the controls are automatically computed.

 .. note::